 The results from the previous section indicate that from a utility perspective the categorical CART model should always be preferred.
 However, when disseminating confidential data to the public, there is always a trade-off between data utility and disclosure risk.
-The categorical CART synthesizer will only be useful if the increase in the risks of disclosure that results from the increase of the utility are deemed acceptable.
-Thus, we will compare the disclosure risks of the various synthesizers in this section.
+The categorical CART synthesizer will only be useful if the increase in the risk of disclosure that results from the increase in utility is deemed acceptable.
+Thus, we will compare risks of re-identification for the various synthesizers in this section.
 While this will be useful for comparing the different synthesizers in terms of their protection levels, we note that risks of attribute disclosure would also need to be evaluated before any actual data release.

-To evaluate disclosure risks, we compute probabilities of identification using methods developed in \citet{ReiterMitra2009}.
+To evaluate re-identification risks, we propose computing probabilities of identification using methods developed in \citet{ReiterMitra2009}.
 A detailed description of the methodology is given in Appendix \ref{risk_detail}.
-Here we only summarize the main ideas.
+Here, we only summarize the main ideas.
 Suppose the intruder has information on some target records which she will use in a record linkage attack to identify the targets in the released data.
 Similar to the concept of probabilistic record linkage, the idea is to estimate the probability of a match between each target record and each record in the released file.
 The record with highest average matching probability across the synthetic datasets is the declared match.

-In the evaluation, we use three risk measures that are summaries of these matching probabilities.
-The expected match risk, which computes the expected number of correctly declared matches, the true match rate, which computes the number of correct single matches among the target records, and the false match rate, which computes the number of erroneously declared single matches among all declared single matches.
+In the evaluation, we use two risk measures that are summaries of these matching probabilities: the expected match risk, which computes the expected number of correctly declared matches, and the true match rate, which computes the number of correct single matches among the target records.

-We note that the proposed risk measures assume that a potential intruder knows that the target records he or she is looking for are included in the database.
-This is reasonable in our application, since the IEB basically covers the entire population.
-If the IAB decides that only a sample of the synthetic IEB should be released in the end to further increase the confidentiality protection, the risk measures could easily be adjusted to account for the sampling uncertainty using the extensions proposed in \citet{dre:rei:08}.
+We note that the proposed risk measures assume that the intruder knows that the target records she is looking for are included in the database.
+This is reasonable to assume in our application, since the IEB covers the entire population.
+If the IAB decides to release only a sample of the synthetic IEB to increase the confidentiality protection further, the risk measures could easily be adjusted to account for the sampling uncertainty using the extensions proposed in \citet{dre:rei:08}.